Ev1dentFir3/Firebot-Beta-Program/README.md

 2. Discord.js has some bugs with moving channels, so work with me on this while I find a better more reliable way.

 3. I'll be releasing them in versions, and will keep the most stable versions available for some time.

+4. When editing the config.json you might need a code editor for this if notepad breaks the bot after saving the config file.
+This is caused by the emoji's used for the prefix's of channels and roles".
+Grab a free version of visual studio code!